-Are you also worried about the poor performance of the PC while playing games?
-In this article, you will learn about the detection and solution of CPU and GPU bottlenecks.
-All the performance of a task depends upon how much CPU and GPU it consumes.
+Are you also worried about your PC’s poor performance while playing games?
+This article will teach you how to detect and solve CPU and GPU bottlenecks.
+A task’s performance depends on how much CPU and GPU it consumes.

-Optimizing performance is difficult due to many factors, but it is possible using a GPU bottleneck calculator.
-If you want a better experience, you must also consider many other factors, such as CPU performance.
+Optimizing performance is difficult due to many factors, but using a GPU bottleneck calculator is possible.
+If you want a better experience, consider many other factors, such as CPU performance.

 Causes of CPU bottleneck